 Altis Belém Hotel & Spa

 With a unique waterfront location, all rooms at Altis Belém Hotel & Spa offer panoramic views of the River Tejo.
 The hotel’s spa includes a dynamic indoor pool, sauna, a Turkish bath and a variety of treatments.
-The hotel’s restaurant, Feitoria do Altis Belém, is a Michelin-starred restaurant.
+The hotel’s restaurant, Feitoria do Altis Belém, is one of Lisbon’s Michelin-starred restaurants.

 Parque das Nações

 The 21st century Parque das Nações, built for the Expo98 event, represents the modern Lisbon.
 This is a great neighbourhood for those seeking quiet surroundings and outdoor activities.
 There’s a five-kilometre long waterfront promenade, and the impressive Oceanarium to visit, as well as the Casino.
 Gare do Oriente (Oriente Station) makes the area one of the best served by public transport in Lisbon.

 MYRIAD by SANA Hotels

 With a perfect location on the bank of the River Tejo, MYRIAD is a five-star futuristic hotel.
 Rooms offer stunning views from one river’s end to the other.
 From MYRIAD, your eyes can reach the entire Vasco da Gama Bridge’s length, Europe’s longest bridge to drive across.
 The hotel has a restaurant and a bar, as well as an indoor pool with spa and fitness facilities.

 Melia Lisboa Oriente Hotel

-The TRYP Lisboa Oriente Hotel features bright rooms overlooking Parque das Nações’s futuristic buildings, and some (on the upper floors) overlooking the River Tejo.
+The TRYP Lisboa Oriente Hotel features bright rooms overlooking Parque das Nações’ futuristic buildings, and some (on the upper floors) overlooking the River Tejo.
 Lisbon’s Oceanarium and Casino are within walking distance.